kognise/obsidian-aviation/FAR/Volume 4/E Organization/0385 Staff assignments and review of action under assignments.md

 \(b\) *Contents.* Petitions for review shall demonstrate that (1) a finding of material fact is clearly erroneous; (2) a legal conclusion is contrary to law, Department rules, or precedent; (3) a substantial and important question of policy is involved; (4) a prejudicial procedural error has occurred; or (5) the staff action is substantially deficient on its face.
 The petition shall briefly and specifically state the alleged grounds for review and the relief sought.
 If persons who participated at the staff action level set forth any new facts, arguments, or other new matter, an explanation must be furnished as to why said matter was not previously adduced at the staff action level.
 In the absence of a valid explanation, the Department may disregard such new matter.

-\(c\) *Form and filing.* Petitions shall comply with the form and filing requirements of §§302.3 and 302.4 of this chapter.
+\(c\) *Form and filing.* Petitions shall comply with the form and filing requirements of §[[Volume 4/B Procedural regulations/0302 Rules of practice in proceedings.md#§302.3   Filing of documents.|§302.3]] and 302.4 of this chapter.
 (Rules of practice in Economic Proceedings).
 Petitions shall not exceed 10 pages in length.
 A greater length, however, may be specified in the staff action taken.
 The petitions shall be accompanied by proof of required service.
-However, persons who seek review of a civil penalty proposed by the Assistant General Counsel for Aviation Enforcement and Proceedings pursuant to §385.15(a) may submit their request therefor by letter to the Department with a copy to the Assistant General Counsel for Aviation Enforcement and Proceedings and need not comply with the above form and filing requirements.
+However, persons who seek review of a civil penalty proposed by the Assistant General Counsel for Aviation Enforcement and Proceedings pursuant to [[Volume 4/E Organization/0385 Staff assignments and review of action under assignments.md#§385.15   \[Reserved\]|§385.15]](a) may submit their request therefor by letter to the Department with a copy to the Assistant General Counsel for Aviation Enforcement and Proceedings and need not comply with the above form and filing requirements.

 \(d\) *Service.* A petition filed by a person other than the applicant shall be served on the applicant.
 Petitions shall also be served on any persons who have served documents on the petitioner at the staff action level; and on such other persons as may be directed by the Department or the staff member who took the action to be reviewed.